 In a report issued on International Elder Abuse Awareness Day, state officials from Texas stated that only an estimated ten percent of elder abuse cases ultimately are reported.
-Officials seek to use this sobering statistics, as well as the annual elder abuse awareness approach, as a means to shed light on an ongoing and rarely addressed topic.
+Officials seek to use these sobering statistics, as well as the annual elder abuse awareness approach, as a means to shed light on an ongoing and rarely addressed topic.

 While cases of malevolent and intentional abuse and exploitation of the elderly in the state of Texas do abound, individuals with decades of experience working with the elderly and those tasked with their care report that many cases simply are the result of ignorance by otherwise well-meaning care providers.
 In this sense, education could be the key to reducing the number of instances of elder abuse.
 For those tasked with working with elderly populations, practical experience shows that younger caregivers or family members simply do not know where to seek out help, medical services, or how to cater to vulnerable elderly family members in the state of Texas.
 If left unaddressed, officials note that unsafe situations have a propensity to develop for elderly populations, which would otherwise probably not be so for young groups of people.

 The Smith County Adult Protective Services Board also issued statements regarding elder abuse in their county, indicating that nationally speaking, elder abuse and neglect, whether intentional or unintentional, remains a societal problem lacking a voice of change.
 Of the nearly one thousand investigations opened in Smith County, Texas last year for elder abuse and neglect, nearly 78% were confirmed by the Board, with similar rates being found in Gregg County, Texas.